ImperialCollegeLondon/safedata_validator/docs/install/configuration.md

 ### Project IDs

-The SAFE data system was initially developed as part of the SAFE project, which organises datasets into projects.
+The `safedata` system was initially developed as part of the SAFE project, which organises datasets into projects.
 Each project is identified using a unique identification number, and each dataset is associated with one or more projects using these project ID numbers.
-We anticipate that other deployments of the SAFE data system may not wish to organise datasets in this manner.
+We anticipate that other deployments of the `safedata` system may not wish to organise datasets in this manner.
 If so, the checking of project IDs can be turned off by setting the `use_project_ids` option  to `False`.
 With this option off, datasets will **fail validation** if they contain project IDs.

 !!!
 Warning

-  Each deployment of the SAFE data system will have to make a choice of whether or not to organise datasets into project.
+  Each deployment of the `safedata` system will have to make a choice of whether or not to organise datasets into project.
 Once this choice has been made it will be binding.
   As such, this option should only be changed by the relevant data manager during the initial setup of the data system.